SylvieDuskhaven/zAllStats/README.md

 # zAllStats
 > Shows all of the stats from the dropdowns next to the paperdoll window.

-• Compatability support with Outfitter.
+• Compatibility support with Outfitter.